A divergence preserving cut finite element method for Darcy flow: Introduction

 The Cut Finite Element Method (CutFEM) falls into the class of unfitted finite element methods and provides an alternative to standard finite element methods when the construction of a fitted mesh is complicated and expensive.
 The basic ideas of CutFEM were first presented in \cite{HaHa02} for an elliptic Partial Differential Equation (PDE).
 In CutFEM one starts with a regular mesh that covers the computational domain, but does not need to conform to external and/or internal boundaries (interfaces), and appropriate standard finite element spaces.
-In this work we consider standard $\bfH^{\dive}$-conforming elements in their pairs $\RT_0\times\text{P}_0$, $\BDM_1\times \text{P}_0$, and $\RT_1\times \text{P}_1$~\cite{BofBreFor13}.
+In this work we consider standard $\bfH^{\dive}$-conforming elements in their pairs such as $\RT_0\times Q_0$, $\BDM_1\times Q_0$, and $\RT_1\times Q_1$~\cite{BofBreFor13}.
 With these element pairs, standard finite element discretizations satisfy all the desired above mentioned properties in case of a fitted mesh.
 One then defines active unfitted meshes, active finite element spaces, and a weak formulation where interface and boundary conditions are imposed weakly such that the proposed discretization is accurate and robust, independently of the interface position relative to the computational mesh.
 The strategy of adding stabilization terms in the weak form to guarantee a robust discretization independently of the interface position is a popular choice in connection with CutFEM.
-The reason is that ghost penalty stabilization~\cite{Bu10} has been shown to work well with low as well as high order elements using both continuous and discontinuous elements for bulk problems, see e.g.~\cite{BurHan12, HaLaZa14, GurStiMas20, PeiFraKreZah22}.
+The reason is that adding ghost penalty stabilization~\cite{Bu10} is relatively easy and has been shown to work well with low as well as high order elements using both continuous and discontinuous elements for bulk problems, see e.g.~\cite{BurHan12, HaLaZa14, GurStiMas20, PeiFraKreZah22}.

 A cut finite element discretization of the Darcy problem based on Raviart-Thomas spaces and the standard ghost penalty stabilization for both velocity and pressure, in a setting where the mesh is not fitted to the external boundary, has recently been proposed and analyzed in~\cite{puppi2021cut}.
-Although property 1) and 2) are satisfied by that numerical scheme and thus ill-conditioned linear systems are avoided, numerical experiments clearly show that the divergence-free property of the Raviart-Thomas element is lost and spurious errors are present in the divergence approximation due to the stabilization.
+The analysis is for the element pair $\RT_k \times Q_k$, $k\geq 0$.
+Property 1) and 2) are proven to be satisfied by the numerical scheme~\cite{puppi2021cut}.
+However, numerical experiments show that the divergence-free property of the Raviart-Thomas element is lost and spurious errors are present in the approximation of the divergence.